 - I’ll never forget the look on my tour guide’s face when I bought these and lit them up.
 He seemed to be ready to take some enjoyment in my displeasure, but there was none to be found.
 Between the cocktail, the music and the conversation, I was in absolute heaven the first time I ever smoked one of these.

 - When I think of my time in Cuba, smoking these little peso cigars is one of a number of memories that really stands out.
 There is so much fuss made about the high-end, expensive Cuban cigars, but this isn’t what the majority of Cubans smoke.
-They can’t afford the Montecristos, Partagás, Bolívars and other brands you’re familiar with because they can’t afford them.
-These cigars are the smokes of the common Cuban, and something I feel incredibly fortunate to have been able to partake in
+They don’t smoke the Montecristos, Partagás, Bolívars and other brands you’re familiar with because they simply can’t afford them.
+These cigars are the smokes of the common Cuban, and something I feel incredibly fortunate to have been able to partake in.

 - Final smoking time was between one hour and one hour and 20 minutes, depending on the draw and how aggressively you smoke it, though I’m sure you could knock one of these out in 45 minutes if you tried.